awslabs/aws-video-transcriber/README.md

 - The number of audios that Amazon Transcribe processed.
 The solution uses Amazon Transcribe to extract text from audio and generate captions
 - The number of captions characters that Amazon Translate processed.
 The solution uses Amazon Translate to translate the captions to another language.

-## Example: In US East (N. Virginia) Region（us-east-1), process 1 hour video, edit video captions for 500 times，tranlsate 10000 characters captions
+## Example: In US East (N. Virginia) Region (us-east-1), process 1 hour video, edit video captions for 500 times, tranlsate 10000 characters captions

 The cost of using this solution to process this video is shown below: